oktopuslinky/cs4348project1/devlog.md

 SESSION END
 I finished the writing code for logger.py, and I have confirmed that it works.
 The logger does everything it should: takes in user input and writes it to a file with timestamp modifications.
 I next wish to work on the encryption file, as I believe that will take the longest due to having to implement an encryption method in code.

+# 10/29/2025 4:45 PM

+SESSION START
+Now that the logger code is done, I will move onto the encrypt file, as it is needed in order to write the code for the driver file.
+My aim is to finish the code for the encrypt.py file by the end of the session.